 Pre-Professional Ballet Training

-Pre-Ballet - Advanced Ballet (ages 5 - adult)
+Pre-Ballet - Advanced Ballet (Ages 5 - Adult)

 PVB’s Ballet Classes build upon each other with each passing year.
 Classes are designed to offer students developmentally appropriate levels of technique, strength-building, stretching, and choreography.
 Intermediate and Advanced students are placed in an appropriate level after evaluation.
 All pre-professional classes are year round.

-Pre-Ballet I & II
+Pre-Ballet I & Ballet Introduction